Overview

 •

-A full copy of the Code is available to any client or prospective client upon request and without charge.
+fiduciary obligations to their client.
+A full copy of the Code is available to any client or prospective client upon

-Evelyn Partners has adopted a Code of Ethics which applies to access persons of the Firm and any other person the Chief
+The Firm’s Code of Ethics applies to access persons of the Firm and any other person the Chief Compliance

 The foundation of the Code of Ethics is based on the underlying principles that: